vittorius/rspec_flat_error_formatter/README.md

 ### VS Code tasks

-Here's the example of configuring `rspec` and `guard-rspec` using VS Code tasks to consume the output of RspecFlatErrorFormatter.
+Here's an example of configuring `rspec` and `guard-rspec` using VS Code tasks to consume the output of RspecFlatErrorFormatter.

-Create a `tasks.json` file with contents:
+Create a `.vscode` dir under your project or workspace dir.
+Then, create a `tasks.json` file under it with the following contents:

 ```json
 {